-A main mechanism of platinum drug damage is overproduction of free radicals, which can outpace intracellular anti-oxidant enzymes, leading to oxidative reactions in the cochlea and increased programmed cell death (Mukherjea & Rybak, 2011).
-Within the cochlea, cisplatin injures hair cells, supporting cells, spiral ganglion cells and marginal cells of the stria vascularis (Laurell et al., 2000; Lee et al., 2003; Reidemann et al., 2008; Hellberg et al., 2009; Arora et al., 2009).
-The pattern of hair cell destruction begins with the outer hair cells, progressing in a lateral to medial direction starting at the cochlear base (high frequency coded), moving toward the apex (low frequency coded) with continued treatment (Schweitzer, 1993).
-The sensorineural hearing loss that arises generally begins in the high frequencies, increases in severity and spreads to lower frequencies with increasing cumulative dose (Fee, 1980; Wright & Schaefer, 1982; Blakely & Meyers, 1993; Schucknect & Gacek, 1993; Fausti et al., 1999; Knight et al., 2007; Hellberg et al., 2009).
-Compared with cisplatin, carboplatin is thought to produce a greater mix of outer and inner hair cell loss and oxaliplatin is thought to be more toxic to the auditory nerve than the cochlear hair cells with reduced pharmacokinetic uptake in the cochlea (Ding et al., 2012; Lobarinas et al., 2013).
+Within the cochlea, aminoglycosides and platinum-based drugs cause hair cell and neuronal damage (Laurell et al. 2000; Lee et al. 2003; Riedemann et al. 2008; Arora et al. 2009; Hellberg et al. 2009; Mukherjea and Rybak 2011).
+The pattern of hair cell destruction begins with the outer hair cells, progressing in a lateral to medial direction starting at the cochlear base (high frequency coded), moving toward the apex (low frequency coded) with continued treatment (Schweitzer 1993).
+The sensorineural hearing loss that arises generally begins in the high frequencies, increases in severity and spreads to lower frequencies with increasing cumulative dose (Fee 1980; Wright and Schaefer 1982; Blakley and Myers 1993; Schuknecht and Gacek 1993; Fausti et al. 1999; Knight et al. 2007; Hellberg et al. 2009).
+Compared with cisplatin, carboplatin is thought to produce a greater mix of outer and inner hair cell loss and oxaliplatin is thought to be more toxic to the auditory nerve than the cochlear hair cells with reduced pharmacokinetic uptake in the cochlea (Ding, Allman, and Salvi 2012; Lobarinas, Salvi, and Ding 2013).

-Treatment with cranial irradiation in addition to cisplatin appears to add to the progressive degeneration of the cochlea (Jereczek et al., 2003; Kolinsky et al., 2010; Bass & Bhagat, 2014).
-Exposure to noise increases the ototoxic effects of both cisplatin and aminoglycosides (Gratton et al., 1990; ASHA, 1994; AAA, 2009; Li et al., 2015).
-There also appear to be powerful potentiating effects of systemic inflammatory processes, which are still under investigation (Cross et al., 2015; Koo et al., 2015).
-Finally, it is important to know that the ototoxic effects of both cisplatin and aminoglycosides can progress even after treatment has ended (Tono et al., 2001; Bertolini et al., 2004; Kolinsky et al., 2010; Huth et al., 2011).
+Treatment with cranial irradiation in addition to cisplatin appears to add to the progressive degeneration of the cochlea (Jereczek-Fossa et al. 2003; Kolinsky et al. 2010; Bass and Bhagat 2014).
+Exposure to noise increases the ototoxic effects of both cisplatin and aminoglycosides (Gratton et al. 1990; ASHA 1994; AAA 2009; Li et al. 2015).
+There also appear to be powerful potentiating effects of systemic inflammatory processes, which are still under investigation (Cross et al. 2015; Koo et al. 2015).
+Finally, it is important to know that the ototoxic effects of both cisplatin and aminoglycosides can progress even after treatment has ended (Tono et al. 2001; Bertolini et al. 2004; Kolinsky et al. 2010; Huth, Ricci, and Cheng 2011).
 Several foundational reviews on the topics covered in this section can be found in Chapters 10-13 in the 2007 book entitled, "Pharmacology and Ototoxicity for Audiologists", edited by Kathleen Campbell, and in AAA (2009).